 - The Tollway had originally proposed that all frontage roads, upon completion of the project, were to be owned and maintained by local municipalities.
 Through a cohesive effort where Itasca, Wood Dale, and Bensenville spoke with one combined voice, the vast majority of the frontage roads, including all frontage roads in Bensenville, will now be maintained by DuPage County, saving the municipalities perpetual maintenance expenses and responsibility.
 In addition, Itasca and Wood Dale successfully negotiated an agreement whereby DuPage County will also assume maintenance expenses for those remaining frontage road segments which in the future will be owned by a local agency.

 - Over seven miles of new municipal sanitary sewer and water main systems were constructed by the Tollway at no expense to the local agencies.
 The location and design of these utilities were maximized through extensive coordination with local agencies and the Tollway, so these utilities were located appropriately for long-term maintenance concerns, to maximize accessibility to future redevelopment projects, and to ensure cost-effectiveness improvements.

 - Intergovernmental agreements have been negotiated with each construction contract and define funding and maintenance responsibilities.
 These have been key in clarifying each agency’s area of responsibility, and any financial obligations from the local agencies have been tied to each respective fiscal year to ease budgeting concerns for funding of project enhancements and engineering expenses.

-Scott Marquardt has been the Project Manager for this project for all four communities.
-As of September 2016, plan reviews have been completed on 18 separate construction contracts totaling over $512 million in construction value within the four communities.
+All plan review has been completed on 18 separate construction contracts totaling over $512 million in construction value within the four communities.